winglang/wing/docs/contributing/999-rfcs/2024-03-14-explicit-lift-qualification.md

 ## Next steps

+### SDK API
-The next step will be to provide library APIs for programatically creating and manipulating `std.LiftQualification` objects and then reusing them.
+The next step will be to provide library APIs for programatically creating and manipulating `std.LiftQualification` objects and their `std.LiftQalificationsContainer` containers and then reusing them.
 We can also inherit from them and to provide qualification objects that go beyond only the "operation" being performed on the object.
 Here's an example:

 ```js
 // stdlib